Urinals & Urinal Packs

 Can urinals be retrofitted to conserve water?

 Absolutely!
-Retrofitting urinals is a fantastic way to save water and reduce your environmental impact.
+Retrofitting urinals is a fantastic way to save water and reduce environmental impact.
 You can do this by installing a sensor-activated flush valve (like our Dudley Electroflo™ Touchfree Urinal Sensor) instead of a manual one, or by converting your urinals into waterless models.

 Before proceeding with any retrofitting, it's a good idea to consult with specialists like the team at Commercial Washrooms.
 We can help assess compatibility with your existing plumbing systems and suggest products that will help conserve water.
 Feel free to reach out!